sailshq/whelk/README.md

 ##### Assorted examples

 It's all well and good to build command-line scripts that do simple arithmetic, but what about something more practical?
-Here are a few real-world examples of `machine-as-script` in practice:
+Here are a few real-world examples of `whelk` in practice:

 + https://github.com/node-machine/machinepack/blob/93a7132117546ed897fa8391997d0b8aa301d6e4/bin/machinepack-browserify.js
 + https://github.com/node-machine/machinepack/blob/93a7132117546ed897fa8391997d0b8aa301d6e4/bin/machinepack-compare.js